Scanilepis

-Scanilepis is an extinct genus of prehistoric bony fish that lived during the Rhaetian-Hettangian stages (Late Triassic-Lower Jurassic boundary).
+Scanilepis is an extinct genus of prehistoric bony fish that lived during the Rhaetian-?Hettangian ages (Late Triassic-?Lower Jurassic boundary).
 The type species, S. dubia, is known from the Rhaetian freshwater deposits of the Bjuv member of the Höganäs Formation, southwestern Sweden.
-A second species, S. spitzbergensis was described from the Hettangian of the Festning section of the Grøfjorden area in Spitsbergen, Norway.
-This fish was originally identified as a member of the genus Gyrolepis, as Gyrolepis dubius, being latter assigned to it´s own genus and classified as a member of Palaeonisciformes.
-Latter works placed it as a taxon close to the origin of the family Amiidae, until was found latter to belong to it´s own family (Scanilepididae) and order, Scanilepiformes.
-Regarding to the microstructure of its scales, Scanilepis approaches the condition of Polypterus or Erpetoichthys more than any other genera.
+A second species, S. spitzbergensis was mentioned from the Hettangian of the Festning section of the Grøfjorden area in Spitsbergen, Norway but was never described.